-All Drexel students who are participating in a university-affiliated international activity are covered for emergency assistance under the Drexel On Call International policy, but it is important to understand that this is not international health insurance.
+All Drexel students who are participating in a universityaffiliated international activity are covered for emergency assistance under the Drexel On Call International policy, but it is important to understand that this is not international health insurance.
+On Call International is NOT health insurance.
 It is designed to help you get the appropriate care in the event of an emergency, but you are responsible for the costs of the medical care.
 You can access information using On Call's website.
 On Call can assist you in a variety of circumstances including but not limited to: